22 Fall Activities in Chicago: Fall Colors, Food & Attractions

 Some even go into November for all the late-fall visitors.

-Stock up on fall vegetables, dried flowers and garlic, and speciality items like honey, granola, and more.
+Stock up on fall vegetables, dried flowers and garlic, and specialty items like honey and granola.

 Check out the city’s markets, such as The Lincoln Park Farmers Market; the perfect spot for a fall date day, too?